jducoeur/gadgets/README.md

 Gadgets is specifically *not* pure-functional in the way some frameworks are: it doesn't use a VDOM, and admits that it is closely connected to the actual DOM.
 State is principally managed with Scala.Rx `Var`s, in a slightly old-fashioned data-binding model.
 In return, it is a bit "closer to the metal".
 Personally, I find it slightly easier to understand how the code relates to what shows up on-screen, but it's very much a matter of taste.

 This library is just a toolkit, not a full-fledged framework.
 There *is* a full, opinionated framework in Querki, built on top of this, and I might at some point refactor that out and make it available as a separate library.
+But the Gadgets are quite useful on their own, whether or not you are incorporating them into a framework.

 ## A Motivating Example